odaceo/lab-hello-world-spring-boot/README.md

 1. Finish the release

         git flow release finish -m "Release 0.6.0" 0.6.0

+1. Bump the version number of the develop branch

+        mvn versions:set -DnewVersion=0.7.0-SNAPSHOT

 Make sure all artifacts have been successfully uploaded to [Bintray](https://bintray.com/odaceo/maven/lab-hello-world-spring-boot).

 ## Reporting Issues